Jacinto Vera: Beatification process

 The beatification process opened in the Montevideo archdiocese in an informative process that spanned from 27 July 1935 until its closure not long after in 1942; the Congregation for Rites were given all boxes of documentation at the end of the process but the cause remained inactive until 28 February 1992 when the Congregation for the Causes of Saints validated the informative phase.
-The postulation later compiled and submitted the Positio to the C.C.S. in 2012 for further assessment with the dossier spanning well over 2000 pages.
-Historians approved the cause on 19 February 2013 as did theologians on 18 September 2014 and the C.C.S. members on 5 May 2015.
+The postulation later compiled and submitted the Positio to the Congreagation for the Causes of Saints in 2012 for further assessment with the dossier spanning well over 2000 pages.
+Historians approved the cause on 19 February 2013 as did theologians on 18 September 2014 and the Congregation's members on 5 May 2015.

-Just moments after the C.C.S. approved the cause it was taken to Pope Francis for approval.
-The pope — on 5 May 2015 - confirmed that Vera had led a model Christian life of heroic virtue and named him as Venerable.
+Just moments after the Congregation approved the cause it was taken to Pope Francis for approval.
+The pope — on 5 May 2015 - confirmed that Vera had led a Christian life of heroic virtue and named him as Venerable.
 On 17 December 2022, Pope Francis recognized the miracle attributed to the late bishop's intercession, enabling his for beatification to take place.
 He was beatified in Montevideo on 6 May 2023 by Cardinal Paulo Cezar Costa, who presided over the celebration on the pontiff's behalf.

-The current postulator for this cause is Carlo Calloni.
+The postulator for this cause is Carlo Calloni.